WalletHub Survey Ranks Florida Second Most 'Fun State'; Miami Nightlife: 'Anything, But Affordable'

 “California was hard to beat, especially in terms of recreation, with many hiking trails, walking trails.
 What California has a little bit more of,” said Gonzalez.

-In the survey, against all other states, Florida came in number one in restaurants per capita, number one in amusement parks, third in fitness centers, fifth in performing arts theaters, and sixth with golf courses and country clubs.READ MORE: Surfing Is A Gray Reef Shark's Version Of A Power Nap, According To FIU Marine Scientist
+In the survey, against all other states, Florida came in number one in restaurants per capita, number one in amusement parks, third in fitness centers, fifth in performing arts theaters, and sixth with golf courses and country clubs.READ MORE: SEE IT: Puppy Back With Owner After Dognapping At West Miami-Dade Animal Clinic Caught On Cam

 Florida beaches and parks are free, affordable, but those pricey cocktails along Ocean Drive and hefty dinner checks across South Florida could have made a survey difference.